Stive-L/Docker-test/TP - Part 1 /readme.md

 My Docker Compose file defines three services: a PostgreSQL database, a Java backend, and an Apache HTTP proxy.
 The proxy redirects external traffic to the backend, which connects to the database internally.

+### 1-9 Document your publication commands and published images in dockerhub.

+I used the commands docker tag postgres:17.2-alpine stiivelee/postgres-db:1.0 and docker push stiivelee/postgres-db:1.0 to publish my image.

+### 1-10 Why do we put our images into an online repo?

+We put our images into an online repository like Docker Hub to share them easily, reuse them on other machines, and simplify deployment without rebuilding the image each time.